 Barrie can help transform your unique ideas into a message that matters and confidently claim your ability to engage, speak and lead.

 Stephanie Swepson Twitty is President and CEO of Eagle Market Streets Development Corporation, CED (EMSDC).
 She is an 20 year veteran in the Not for Profit Industry (NPO).
 She is an economic development specialist, focusing on small business development and asset building and wealth creation.

-Stephanie manages EMSDC’s day to day operations and oversees their subsidiary holdings, Eagle Market Place Residential, LLC, a 62 unit mixed income housing unit, Eagle Market Place Commercial, LLC, 9,000 sq. ft. of commercial lease space, Block-by-Block Industries, a commercial, production cut and sew operation, located in the "oldest thriving African American Commercial Business District in the country”, downtown Asheville, NC.
+Stephanie manages EMSDC’s day to day operations and co-manages their subsidiary holdings, Eagle Market Place Residential, LLC, (a 62-unit mixed income housing unit); Eagle Market Place Commercial, LLC, (9,000 sq. ft. of commercial lease space); Incubation Program, 70 South Market St; and Block-by-Block Industries, a commercial, production cut and sew operation.
+EMSDC is located in downtown Asheville, NC, the "oldest thriving African American Commercial Business District in the country”.

 Co-founder at Nomadic Software and native to Asheville NC, Brian attended UNCA, initially as a Classics major, then later launching himself into the world of technology to start learning a new kind of language.
 As a Project Manager and Technical lead, he was able to gain significant traction and eventually lead the custom software department at one of Asheville's largest web agencies.
 Brian's insatiable desire to learn and adapt has empowered him to start a business himself and so far he's enjoying the roller coaster of entrepreneurship!
 Brian loves traveling to new places and hearing new stories, whether an ol' timey radio program or the voices in his head as he pursues creative virtual creatures across the city on his phone.